 Should you visit Santorini or Mykonos seems to be an ongoing debate.
 We say both!
 With that settled, naturally, the next question that arises is how to get to Mykonos from Santorini.
 Here are a few ways in which you can do so:

-- Your first option is heading to Mykonos via either a high-speed or traditional ferry
+- Your first option is heading to Mykonos and its romantic hotels via either a high-speed or traditional ferry

 - Secondly, you could fly to both, but you’ll have a connecting flight to Athens.